syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 ## Tilt the image

 You can tilt the image from -45 to +45 degree by using the `Tilt()` method.
-It will be in preview state and to apply this effect to the image you can call the `Crop()` method.
+When call the tilt method, image will be in preview state.
+You can zoom and pan the image in preview state.
+To apply this effect to the image, you can call the `Crop()` method programmatically or can crop from footer toolbar cropping options.

 N> Any action performed when the image is in Tilt preview state will reset the tilt effect of that image.